funwie/task-list/README.md

 - SQL Server Express LocalDB

 ### Running the solution
-- Clone the project and open the solution in Visual Studio or prefered editor
+- Clone the project and open the solution in Visual Studio
 - In the Package Manager Console, Run:
-- ``` Update-Database -Project 'Imparta.UI.Web' -Context IdentityDbContext
+- ``` Update-Database -Project 'Imparta.UI.Web' -Context IdentityDbContext ```
-Update-Database -Project 'Imparta.DataAccess' -Context TaskDbContext ```
+- ``` Update-Database -Project 'Imparta.DataAccess' -Context TaskDbContext ```
 - Build and Run the Project
 - Tests are also available to run

 ### Remarks
-- The project took a little bit longer because i wanted to also pick up Angular skills.
-My frontend end experience is in React but we discussed that you use Angular at Imparta and i wanted to start learning Angualar with this project.
+- This project took a little bit longer because I wanted to also pick up Angular skills.
+My frontend end experience is in React, but we discussed that Imparta uses Angular.
+This project was an opportunity to delve into Angular.
+I have scratched just the basics, but it will be easier for me to quickly pick up the advance parts and best practises.
-- Testing: This is very limited because of time constraints.
-I value testing hihgly and it is a critical part of building quality software.
+- Testing: This is limited because of time constraints.
+However, I value testing highly and it is a critical part of building quality software.
 - Improvements: Plenty of refactoring to do to clean the code.
 Improve the design on mobile.
 Refine the Angular frontend as I learn more about the framework.